 - Represent Hope House at various small events as invited by churches, individuals, etc.

 - Build relationships with businesses in order to drive event sponsorship revenue.

 Other Duties and Responsibilities:

-- Influencing Others – Influences others to be excited and committed to furthering the organizations mission and objectives
+- Influencing Others: Influences others to be excited and committed to furthering the organization’s objectives.
+Genuinely enjoys being around people.

-- Relationship Building – Builds working relationships (internally and externally) characterized by a high level of acceptance, cooperation, and mutual respect
+- Relationship Building: Builds constructive working relationships characterized by a high level of acceptance, cooperation, and mutual respect.

 Note: This job description is not intended to be an exhaustive list of all duties, responsibilities, or qualifications associated with this position.
-We are a team and support each other in all ways necessary to continue working toward the HHC mission.
+At HHC, we are a team and support each other in all ways necessary to continue working toward our mission.

 Benefits: HHC benefits are available to employees who consistently work a minimum of 24 hours a week.
 Benefits offered are subject to change at HHC’s sole discretion.

 - Health Benefits: Employees may elect medical, dental, vision & life insurance plans.